 (j) the carrying out of works of a type identified elsewhere in this Scheme as works that do not require development approval.

-Notes:
+Note:

-The Planning and Development Act 2005 section 157 applies in respect of the carrying out of works necessary to enable the subdivision of land if the Commission has approved a plan of the subdivision.
+1. The Planning and Development Act 2005 section 157 applies in respect of the carrying out of works necessary to enable the subdivision of land if the Commission has approved a plan of the subdivision.

-The Planning and Development Act 2005 section 6 applies in respect of the carrying out of public works by the Crown, the Governor, the Government of the State or a local government.
+2. The Planning and Development Act 2005 section 6 applies in respect of the carrying out of public works by the Crown, the Governor, the Government of the State or a local government

 (2) Development approval of the local government is not required for the following uses —